Senthy30/Sizzling_Hot_Deluxe_Slot/README.md

 Once the play button has been pressed, a new window will open with the game. <br>
 To roll press <b>Space</b> <br>
-Once you've won something, you can gamble the winning by hitting <b>Enter</b> and selecting black or red. <br>
+Once you've won something, you can gamble the winning by hitting <b>Enter</b> and select black or red. <br>
 To select the black card press <b>Left Arrow</b>. <br>
 To select the red card press <b>Right Arrow</b>. <br>
 To withdraw gambling winnings press <b>Enter</b>.